openedx/docs.openedx.org/source/documentors/references/doc_checklist.rst

 Ensure that you have clearly identified the types of new topics you have created, and have stored new files in the directory for that topic type.

-For more information, see :ref:`Content Types`.
+For more information, see :ref:`Documentation Content Types`.

 New Topics in TOCs